-Credit Facility
+Revolving Credit Facility

-On January 29, 2013, we, through our wholly-owned subsidiary, Business Loan, entered into Amendment No. 4 to the fourth amended and restated credit agreement (our "Credit Facility") to remove the London Interbank Offered Rate ("LIBOR") minimum of 1.5% on advances.
-Our \$137.0 million Credit Facility was arranged by Key Equipment Finance Inc. ("Key Equipment") as administrative agent.
-Keybank National Association, Branch Banking and Trust Company and ING Capital LLC also joined our Credit Facility as committed lenders.
+On April 26, 2013, we, through our wholly-owned subsidiary, Business Loan, entered into Amendment No. 6 to the fourth amended and restated credit agreement (our "Credit Facility") to extend the maturity date for one year to January 19, 2016 (the "Maturity Date").
+Our \$137.0 million revolving Credit Facility was arranged by Key Equipment Finance Inc. ("Key Equipment") as administrative agent.
+Keybank National Association ("Keybank"), Branch Banking and Trust Company and ING Capital LLC also joined our Credit Facility as committed lenders.
 Subject to certain terms and conditions, our Credit Facility may be expanded from \$137.0 to a maximum of \$237.0 million through the addition of other committed lenders to the facility.
 The interest rates on advances under our Credit Facility generally bear interest at a 30-day LIBOR plus 3.75% per annum, with a commitment fee of 0.5% per annum on undrawn amounts when our facility is drawn more than 50% and 1.0% per annum on undrawn amounts when our facility is drawn less than 50%.
-All other terms of our Credit Facility remained unchanged.
+If our Credit Facility is not renewed or extended by the Maturity Date, all principal and interest will be due and payable on or before November 30, 2016.
+We incurred fees of \$0.7 million in April 2013 in connection with this amendment, which are being amortized through the Maturity Date of our Credit Facility.
+All other terms of our Credit Facility remained generally unchanged at the time of this amendment.